cschleiden/vsts-extension-ts-seed-simple/readme.md

 Very simple seed project for developing VSTS extensions using Typescript.
 Utilizes Typescript, grunt, and tsd.
 Detailed explanation how to get started can be found at https://cschleiden.wordpress.com/2016/02/24/extending-vsts-setup/.

+** For new projects I'd recommend starting with one of my more modern extensions like https://github.com/cschleiden/vsts-quick-decompose **

 ### Structure ###

 ```